FAU-Paleo/apw_2023/docs/data/3_phylogenetics/08_Tree_Inference.md

 monitors.append( mnScreen(printgen=1000, tree_length) )
 ```

-Finally, we’ll set up the MCMC run using the mcmc function, specifying our model, the vector of monitors and the vector of moves.
+Finally, we’ll set up the MCMC run using the MCMC function, specifying our model, the vector of monitors and the vector of moves.
 And then we’ll run the chain for 2000 generations.

 ``` {r mcmcc, eval=TRUE}
 mymcmc = mcmc(mymodel, monitors, moves, nruns=2, combine="mixed")